Udaya-Pujari/dev_tinder_frontend/README.md

 - when ever you are calling the axios add: {WithCredentials:true} to the axios, then only we can see the cookies token set in the browser.
 - if you dont pass this withcredentials , it will not send the token back in the other api's
 - installed the redux toolkit: npm install @reduxjs/toolkit react-redux

+## session 3

+- made the routes are not accessible without login
+- if th etoken is invalid , redirect to login page
+- logout page
+- profile page